 - Reason to buy: An award-winning shoe that seamlessly blends comfort and performance

 If you want a boot to match your toughest adventures, this could be it.
 The abrasion-proof upper is infused with ceramic particles to protect against wear and tear, while the enhanced rubber sole contains graphene (200 times stronger than steel but six times lighter) to give a cast-iron grip on hard and rocky trails.
-Your feet will be protected too, as a new Meta-Plate Pro aligns with your mid-foot to reduce pressure from unexpected hard edges when scrambling over rocks.
+These hiking boots will protect your feet too, as a new Meta-Plate Pro aligns with your mid-foot to reduce pressure from unexpected hard edges when scrambling over rocks.

-Wet-weather performance is just as good – along with Gore-Tex waterproofing, deep, 6mm lugs have specifically designed water-dispersion grooves for superb traction on muddy ground.
-Every detail is thought through, right down to the lacing system, where the top hooks include grooves that grip the laces when you tie them so they are super secure.
+Wet-weather performance is just as good.
+Along with Gore-Tex waterproofing, deep, 6mm lugs have specifically designed water-dispersion grooves for superb traction on muddy ground.
+Every detail is thought through, right down to the lacing system.
+Here, the top hooks include grooves that grip the laces when you tie them so they are super secure.
 In short, these are boots that will go wherever you want to take them, with no complaints.

 - Weight: 490g